MastaSmata/Revenue-Performance-and-Sustainability-Audit/README.md

 <br>

 * Customer growth was strong in early-stage
-* Value expansion slowed after first year
-* Retention remained stable but monetization weakened
+* Retention remained stable but growth in customer value weakened
-* Long-term customer development was underperforming
+* In conclusion, long-term customer development was underperforming

 ---